Rubén Domínguez (basketball)

-Rubén Domínguez González (born 23 January 2003) is a Spanish college basketball player Texas A&M of the Southeastern Conference.
+Rubén Domínguez González (born 23 January 2003) is a Spanish college basketball player for the Xavier Musketeers of the Big East Conference.
+He previously played for the Texas A&M Aggies.

 Early life and youth career

 Domínguez grew up playing basketball for AD Las Canteras in his hometown of Puerto Real.
 In 2014, he joined the youth academy of Unicaja Málaga.
 He moved to Baloncesto Torrelodones at age 15.

 In the 2019–20 season, Domínguez began playing for the reserve team of Estudiantes in the Liga EBA.
 On 8 November 2020, he made his Liga ACB debut with Estudiantes in a loss against FC Barcelona.

 College career

 On June 6, 2025, Domínguez committed to play college basketball at Texas A&M.

 National team career

 Domínguez won a silver medal with Spain at the 2018 FIBA U16 European Championship in Serbia, averaging 8.9 points.
 At the 2019 FIBA U16 European Championship in Italy, he was named most valuable player after averaging 13.4 points, 3.4 rebounds and 2.3 assists per game and leading Spain to a gold medal.
 Domínguez led his team to fifth place at the 2021 FIBA Under-19 World Cup in Latvia, averaging 18.7 points, 2.9 rebounds and 2.4 assists per game.